Among the questions we are asked most frequently at Renaissance Recovery are “how does addiction start?”, or “how does drug addiction start?“

 Addiction Treatment at Renaissance Recovery

-We specialize in the outpatient treatment of alcohol use disorder, substance use disorder, and co-occurring disorder.
+We specialize in the outpatient treatment of alcohol use disorder, substance use disorder, and co-occurring disorders.
 In addition to regular outpatient programs, we also offer more intensive treatment in the form of IOPs (intensive outpatient programs) and PHPs (partial hospitalization programs).

 Wherever you fall on the continuum of care, all our addiction treatment programs here at TDRC give you access to the following evidence-based therapies: